Registration and FAQs

 What are the age requirements?

-All campers must be at least 3.5 years old by their first day of attendance according to County regulations.
+All campers must be at least 3.5 years old by their first day of attendance according to our licensure.

 Children who are close to six years old may participate in the Poplar program with approval of the Camp Director.